tahentx/tahentx.github.io/_posts/2020-04-03-MTA-Madness.md

 title: What's Jekyll?
 ---

-This week, my colleagues and I were tasked with exploring NYC's MTA ridership data.
+This week, my colleagues and I were tasked with exploring NYC's MTA turnstyle data.
 Our mandate was to identify the best stations for a women's organization to do outreach.
 We supplemented the data with some demographic data, but the core of our efforts were on munging and tidying the dataset for analysis.

-> Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.

-It's an immensely useful tool.
-Find out more by [visiting the project on GitHub](https://github.com/jekyll/jekyll).
+It was all of our first experience doing real EDA.
+Data can be found [here] (http://web.mta.info/developers/turnstile.html).

+One of the first challenges was deciding how to interpret the identifier informtion.
+In addition to the station names, there were also columns identifying "Control Area", "Remote Unit", and "Subunit Channel".
+Not being familiar with those fields in relation to the stations, it was not apparent whether this metadata would help us.

+The second challenge was the time interval between measurements.
+The cumulative ridership total was counted every four hours starting at midnight.
+It took some work to "group by" across stations for the same interval - and I thought 4 hours is too coarse a measure for such a high volume variable.

+There were certainly more obstacles.
+But I gained an appreciation for the less glamorous part of the work.

+My contribution was to try to find headcount data for the big tech companies in the city and locate the offices in relation to the highest volume stations that we identified.
+Unfortunately, the data collection was manual, as you can tell from the hard-coded values in the code below.